ZhengXuan-Xie/SUSU_Httpd/README.md

 4.if your address is 192.168.0.103,and susu_httpd is listening port 12345

 	you can use 192.168.0.103:12345 in your WebBroser,so you can see the demo web.

+5.if you had run the demo build , you can use this code

+	make httpd_binary